Nomad1/steamworks_lite/README.md

 # Steamworks Lite
-Lite version of Steamworks library in C# and C++ languages without use of huge Steamworks SDK C++ version includes Windows and macOS steam_api.dll/dylib of some ancient SDK versions.
+Lite version of Steamworks library in C# and C++ languages without use of Steamworks SDK project C++ version includes Windows and macOS steam_api.dll/dylib from Steamworks SDK version 1.48a.
 These files are redestributed as is and are property of their respective owners

-C# version requires CSteamworks.dll from CSteamworks project: https://github.com/rlabrecque/CSteamworks.git
+C# version have some signatures taken from Steamworks.Net project: https://github.com/rlabrecque/Steamworks.NET